joshbegley/nyt-latest/README.md

 `The recent capture of a strategic ridge has further entrenched the Israeli occupation of Lebanese territory, as efforts to broker lasting peace have floundered.`\
 https://www.nytimes.com/2026/09/04/world/middleeast/israel-captures-ridge-occupation-katz.html

-**Lindsay Clancy Trial Live Updates: After Judge States Intent to Declare a Mistrial, Defense Mounts Final Appeal**\
+**Lindsay Clancy Trial Live Updates: After Judge States Intent to Declare Mistrial, Defense Mounts Final Appeal**\
 `The judge’s decision came after jurors sent another note saying they had not been able to reach a verdict.
 The judge gave the defense an hour to request a stay.`\
 https://www.nytimes.com/live/2026/09/04/us/lindsay-clancy-trial-deadlock